Skip to content

 6 Red Flags to Watch For in YA Christian Fiction

-In my last post (Is YA Christian Fiction Ever Christian Enough?), I urged readers to lay off their overall criticism of Christian fiction.
+In my last post (Is YA Christian Fiction Ever Christian Enough?), I urged readers to lay off their criticism of Christian fiction.
 YA Christian fiction books offer a great alternative for conscientious readers looking for clean entertainment that encourages faith (as long as you don’t use them as a replacement for the Bible).

 In this post, I’ve highlighted six red flags to watch for in YA Christian fiction.